davekerr95/davekerr95/README.md

 ### Welcome to my Github! 👋

-I'm a Scala Software Engineer @ Workday interested in DevOps, CloudNative technologies and Security!
+I'm a Scala Software Engineer @ Workday interested in DevOps, CloudNative, Open Source and Security!

 #### Currently I'm focussed on learning topics in the following areas:
 - Kubernetes
 - Distributed Tracing
 - Container Networking

+#### Looking for any opportunities in CNCF Open Source projects!
 <!--
 **davekerr95/davekerr95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.